 Ask anyone what they hope to see coming out of the United Nations Climate Change Conference (COP27) this week and their answer will include the word action.

-But action on climate change, particularly where supply chains are concerned, requires cooperation.
+But taking effective action on climate change, especially in supply chains, requires transparency and cooperation.
 Cooperation requires clear communication and alignment.
 And for successful communication and alignment we must not talk past each other.
 Clarity on words and their definitions matters.

 Two words that will be used as much as any at COP27 this week are visibility and transparency, but they are often used interchangeably or in a generic way, given that both words have meaning outside supply chain management.
 But when we get specific to the supply chain, each word has a distinct meaning.

 This is not the first time these terms have been defined.
-It’s a challenge that other supply chain experts have taken on.
+Many supply chain experts have highlighted the benefits of transparency in the supply chain.

 Daniel Stanton, widely known as “Mr. Supply Chain” summarizes that “before you can provide transparency, you need to have visibility…you can’t share with others what you can’t see yourself.”